 Weimar republic 2.0?
 Don’t make me laugh.

-The Weimar Republic—that plucky little democratic experiment that popped up in Germany after the Kaiser buggered off and everyone else was too busy starving to argue.
-It’s become the go-do historical analogy for every hand-wringer who thinks the rise of the far-right in Europe or the occasional American political tantrum means we’re all doomed to replay the 1930s.
-But let’s be real: history doesn’t repeat itself.
-At best, it drunkenly stumbles into the same pub, orders the same drink, and then vomits on the carpet in a slightly different pattern. ...
+The Weimar Republic, that plucky little democratic experiment that popped up in Germany after the Kaiser buggered off (finally, some good news) and everyone else was too busy starving to argue.
+It’s become the go-to historical analogy for every hand-wringer who spots a far-right meme in Brussels or a political tantrum in the US and immediately declares, “We’re doomed, repeat of the 1930s!”
+Really?
+Let’s pause a second: history doesn’t repeat.
+At best, it stumbles drunkenly into the same pub, orders the same terrible lager, and then vomits on the carpet, same general pattern, slightly different carpet, maybe a new stain this time. ...

-October 26, 2022 · 2 min
+October 26, 2022 · 3 min

 Poverty myths: Middle-class delusions

 Poverty is that charming social construct we can pretend isn’t entirely our fault.
 The greatest challenge of our time?
 According to The Spirit of Poverty, it’s gently coaxing the middle classes into understanding that the homeless man shouting expletives at them is, in fact, a fellow victim of the same system that keeps them comfortably numb.
 How terribly inconvenient.
 Debunking the Greatest Hits of Poverty Misconceptions Myth 1: “Poor people did it to themselves.”
 Oh yes, because nothing says personal responsibility like being born into a postcode with failing schools, zero job prospects, and a healthcare system that considers paracetamol a luxury.
-Poverty is absolutely a choice—if your choices are between starvation and indentured servitude. ...
+Poverty is absolutely a choice, if your choices are between starvation and indentured servitude. ...

 September 12, 2020 · 3 min